Tidwell32/zack/README.md

 The application currently includes:

 - **Disc Golf Tracker** - Tracks my discs and visualizes techdisc and uDisc data.
 Hopefully showing a general trend of me getting better.
+- **What's For Dinner** - A recipe merger that searches the web for recipes, uses AI to rank and select the best ones, then merges them into a single optimized recipe with allergen substitutions and variation suggestions.

 Will definitely one day include: